 “I told you, nothing.”

-"Yeah, well I ain’t convinced," Kennedy said matter of fact.
-"Let me see."
+“Yeah, well, I ain’t convinced,” Kennedy said matter-of-factly.
+“Let me see.”
 She reached to touch Kadin’s side, but the woman flinched away from her touch.
 Kennedy sighed.
-"Please don’t make me make you."
+“Please don’t make me make you.”

 Kadin looked over to meet the slayer’s resolve face.
 She sighed and slowly dropped her hand from her side.
-Kennedy reached out and lifted Kadin’s shirt to reveal the huge white bandage running nearly the entire length of the hunter’s right side.
+Kennedy reached out and lifted Kadin’s shirt to reveal a huge white bandage, running nearly the entire length of the hunter’s right side.

 “Kadin,” she whispered.
 “What the hell happened to you?
 Why didn’t you tell me?”

-"Tell you what exactly?" the hunter replied, becoming angry.
-"That I got my ass kicked by some second rate vampire?
+“Tell you what exactly?” the hunter replied, anger entering her tone.
+“That I got my ass kicked by some second-rate vampire?
 You already know that.
-Besides it’s not something I’m real proud of."
+Besides, it’s not something I’m real proud of.”

 Kadin stood up swiftly, the sound of crunching glass resounding from beneath her heavy boot.
-She lifted her foot and paused for a moment, staring down at the picture before slowly bending down to pick up the smashed frame.
+She lifted her foot and paused for a moment, staring down at the picture, then slowly bent down to pick up the smashed frame.

 “What is it?”
 Kennedy asked anxiously.